VAOkolo/Blog_Frontend_PW/README.md

 # Wins and challengs

-Completing the task has brought several accomiplishements namely:
+Completing the task has brought several accomplishments namely:

-Yet, there were sevral challenges such as:
+Yet, there were several challenges such as: